NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/NemsSubscriptionService/NemsMeshRetrieval/README.md

-# Retrieve Mesh File Function
+# Retrieve Nems Mesh File Function

 ## About

 This function is designed to download all files from a given [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh) mailbox and transfer them to a provided Azure Blob Storage Container.

 This function depends on an external class library [dotnet-mesh-client](https://github.com/NHSDigital/dotnet-mesh-client).
 Currently this is referenced from within the Common library and is pulled down via a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+This function is a copy of RetrieveMeshFile function, as it needs to function the same way and follow the same guidelines.

 ## Build requirements